ompl/ompl/doc/markdown/plannerTerminationConditions.md

 # Planner Termination Conditions {#plannerTerminationConditions}

 OMPL uses the ompl::base::PlannerTerminationCondition concept to let planning algorithms know that an attempt to solve a motion planning problem should be terminated.
 This is done by passing an instance of an ompl::base::PlannerTerminationCondition to a planner's solve method.
 A PlannerTerminationCondition instance is essentially a functor that can be called with zero arguments that returns `true` when the planner should terminate.
-For convenience, there is also a cast-to-bool operator defined so the following two is statements are equivalent:
+For convenience, there is also a cast-to-bool operator defined so the following two if statements are equivalent:

 ~~~{.cpp}
 // ptc is an instance of ompl::base::PlannerTerminationCondition